 The mission of McMillen Health is to provide vital, effective preventive health education that promotes physical, emotional, and social well-being.

-In order to best meet the needs of those we serve, McMillen Health offers programs here at our facility, on site at a school or organization within 150 miles, and via interactive videoconferencing (IVC) with up to four classes at once in our distance learning green screen rooms, and via E-Learning where students can be reached where they are including in their homes.
+In order to best meet the needs of those we serve, McMillen Health offers programs here at our facility, on site at a school or organization within 150 miles, and distance learning with up to four classes at once in our distance learning green screen rooms, and via E-Learning where students can be reached where they are including in their homes.